ori-shalom/print-colors/README.md

 # print-colors
-Print colors to the console with nice and easy to use syntax.
+**_print-colors_** is a very lightweight library for printing colors to the console using a nice and easy to use syntax.

 Import the module to your project:
 ```javascript